 A vacuole is essentially a membrane-bound sac within a cell.
 This sac is filled with water, ions, enzymes, and other molecules.
 The membrane surrounding the vacuole is called the tonoplast in plant cells and is a single-layered membrane similar to the cell membrane but with unique transport proteins.
 The primary function of vacuoles is storage, but their roles extend far beyond simple containment.
 They are involved in maintaining cell homeostasis, supporting cell structure, and even participating in the degradation of cellular components.

 The scientific foundation for understanding vacuoles lies in the broader field of cell biology.
-Early microscopists observed these structures, but it was the development of electron microscopy and biochemical techniques that allowed scientists to delve deeper into their functions.
+Plus, early microscopists observed these structures, but it was the development of electron microscopy and biochemical techniques that allowed scientists to delve deeper into their functions.
 Studies have revealed that the tonoplast contains a variety of transport proteins that regulate the movement of substances into and out of the vacuole, thereby controlling the cell's internal environment.

 Key Concepts Regarding Vacuole Function: